Lykaos/LHE-Codec-Image/README.md

 ### Encoding

 Once you selected encoding, the program will ask you the chrominance mode you want and the image you want to work with.
-This codec only works with .bmp images, be sure to select one.
+This codec only works with .bmp images which are saved in the input_img folder, be sure to save and select one from there.
 You will know when the program finishes the encoding.

 ### Decoding